-Established in 1980, The Law Office of Jeremiah A. Denton III is committed to achieving justice in the most challenging defamation cases.
+Established in 1980, Jeremiah A. Denton III, P.C. is committed to achieving justice in the most challenging defamation cases.
 Our hard-hitting attorneys aggressively defend your reputation and demand compensation for the damages done to your good name by libelers and slanderers.
 Read our responses to frequently asked questions about defamation and then contact our office to schedule an appointment to discuss your individual case in detail.

-To get the answers to your questions about defamation, call The Law Office of Jeremiah A. Denton III at 757-215-4818 or contact us online to schedule an appointment
+To get the answers to your questions about defamation, call Jeremiah A. Denton III, P.C. at 757-215-4818 or contact us online to schedule an appointment

 The U.S. Constitution does not protect untruthful, damaging speech.
 Defamation is considered an exception to the First Amendment right to free speech.